Note: Most of this content from 2003 is obsolete, and kept for archive purposes only.

 Document Object Model

-The DOM is an object model that provides a standard way for developers to access script objects and presentational layers from the markup.
+The Document Object Model, DOM, is an object model that provides a standard way for developers to access script objects and presentational layers from the markup.
 DOM-driven interactivity on a web page can mimic the behavior of desktop software, such as table sorting and panel folding.
-For an example, have a look at my short article Client-side table sorting.

 Unfortunately the support for web standards in WYSIWYG editors is questionable at best.
 The generated markup is littered with things that work best in a specific browser.